TLeaves/chromium-crosswalk/docs/enterprise/policies.md

 # Enterprise policies

-Under enterprise management organization admins can configure the way ChromeOS device / browser operates using policies.
+Under enterprise management, organization admins can configure the way a ChromeOS device / browser operates using policies.

-On most operating systems policies are applied to specific users / all users of the browser, but on ChromeOS there are also policies that control the device itself.
+On most operating systems, policies are applied to specific users / all users of the browser, but on ChromeOS there are also policies that control the device itself.

-On all platforms cloud-based policies are fetched and applied when a managed user signs in.
+On all platforms, cloud-based policies are fetched and applied when a managed user signs in.

 [TOC]

 ## Policy sources

-On different operating systems there can be different methods for enterprise to propagate policies for all users (including non-managed ones):
+On different operating systems, there can be different methods for an enterprise to propagate policies for all users (including non-managed ones):

 **Windows** Policies can be set up via Windows Registry ([GPO](https://en.wikipedia.org/wiki/Group_Policy)).